Skip to content

-Seller credits for closing costs can make or break a deal (and an agent’s comm check) if negotiated properly.
+Seller credits for closing costs can, if negotiated properly, make or break a deal (and an agent’s comm check).

-With listings on the market longer, and falling out of escrow more often, closing cost credits may be negotiated to allow both buyers and sellers to benefit.
+With listings on the market longer and falling out of escrow more often, closing cost credits may be negotiated to benefit both buyers and sellers.

 2) Non-recurring closing costs are one-time fees such as loan fees, title, escrow, appraisal, credit, underwriting, etc.

-2a) Buyers should never pay points for a loan unless they need to “buy down” a rate; in order to qualify for the loan; the cost vs reward matrix rarely pencils out,
+2a) Buyers should never pay points for a loan unless they need to “buy down” a rate; to qualify for the loan; the cost vs reward matrix rarely pencils out,

 3) Recurring costs (aka “impounds”) are property taxes (6-8 months), hazard insurance (14 months), and HOA dues.